Electromagnetically induced transparency and absorption cross-over with a four-level Rydberg system: System

-we consider the interatomic interaction to be of the form of van der Waals interaction, $ V_{ij}=\frac{C_6}{{|r_i - r_j|}^6}$.
-One can obtain the equation of motion for reduced density matrices straightforwardly,
+We consider inter-atomic interactions in the form of van der Waals (vdW) interactions, $ V_{ij}=-\frac{C_6}{{|\mathbf{r}_i - \mathbf{r}_j|}^6}$ where $C_6$ is the vdW coupling.
+One can obtain the equations of motion for reduced density matrices straightforwardly, \begin{small} \begin{numparts}

-To be able to solve these coupled differential equations one needs two-body density matrices $\rho_{\alpha 4,44}^{(i,j)}$.
-Evaluating two-body density matrices requires the knowledge on three-body density matrices and they, in turn involve four-body density matrices and it goes on in the same hierarchy.
-Therefore it is impossible to solve these equations exactly and the problem requires a different approach.
-There have been many theoretical proposals to deal with this problem \cite{ates11, sev11b, schem10,first16, petros11, heeg12} and in this manuscript we propose to use a self-consistent mean-field approach to overcome the difficulties arising from computational power and numerical instability problems.
+\end{numparts} \end{small} To be able to solve these coupled differential equations, one needs two-body density matrices $\rho_{\alpha 4,44}^{(i,j)}$.
+Evaluating two-body density matrices requires knowledge on three-body density matrices and they, in turn involve four-body density matrices and it goes on in the same hierarchy.
+Therefore, it is not possible to solve these equations exactly for big systems and the problem requires a different approach.
+There have been many theoretical proposals to deal with this problem for three-level scheme \cite{ates11, sev11b, schem10,first16, petros11, heeg12}, and in this manuscript, we propose a self-consistent MF approach to overcome the difficulties arising from computational power and numerical instability problems due to increase in the size of Hilbert space.